 The MEO-Climate service is directly developed with the objective of regular and operational provision of cartographic data to local authorities and other local or national stakeholder.
 The task at hand is carried by the means of three indicators meant to support the establishment of the Territorial Climate Air and Energy Plans (PCAET) and Territorial Coherence Schemes (SCoT) and done by providing informational and coherent cartographic content

 MEO-Climate is proposed in the form of three decision support tools that aim to identify spatial and temporal changes in water surfaces, erosion risks on agricultural plots and equipment dedicated to solar energy production.

-The three indicators are intended for the concerned local elected officials, departmental services and citizens of the Gascony SCoT.
+The indicators are intended for the concerned local elected officials, departmental services and citizens of the Gascony SCoT.
 They are particularly relevant in rural areas, where certain land management practices, and especially agriculture and water reserves management, represent important elements of local environmental steering practices.

 TERRITORY FOR EXPERIMENTATION

 The Territorial Coherence Schemes (ScOT), a strategic document, is a territorial planning tool.
 The SCoT is supported by a collective association of municipalities which sets the priorities in terms of public policies (housing, economy, commercial development, equipment, mobility, environment, etc.) of the territory, in order to meet the needs of the population.
 This collective association of municipalities is made up of 13 Public Establishments of Intercommunal Cooperation (EPCI):

 - 4 EPCIs that make up the PETR Pays d'Auch;